kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ### Test Dashboard

-All test cases will be built in kubernetes/test/e2e, scheduled through [prow](github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml), and published on the [TestGrid SIG-Windows dashboard](https://testgrid.k8s.io/sig-windows) daily.
+All test cases will be built in kubernetes/test/e2e, scheduled through [prow](https://github.com/kubernetes/test-infra/blob/master/config/jobs/kubernetes-sigs/sig-windows/sig-windows-config.yaml), and published on the [TestGrid SIG-Windows dashboard](https://testgrid.k8s.io/sig-windows) daily.
 This will be the master list of what needs to pass to be declared stable and will include all tests tagged [SIG-Windows] along with the subset of conformance tests that can pass on Windows.
+The current dashboard will be renamed "SIG-Windows Release" for clarity [see #10989](https://github.com/kubernetes/test-infra/issues/10989)

 Additional dashboard pages will be added over time as we run the same test cases with additional CRI, CNI and cloud providers.
-They reflect work that may be stabilized in v1.15 or later and is not strictly required for v1.14.
+They are running the same test cases, and are not required for v1.14 graduation to stable.

-- Windows Server 2019 on GCP - this is [in progress](https://k8s-testgrid.appspot.com/google-windows#windows-prototype), but not required for v1.14
+- Windows Server 2019 on GCP - this is [in progress](https://k8s-testgrid.appspot.com/google-windows#windows-prototype)
 - Windows Server 2019 with OVN+OVS & Dockershim
 - Windows Server 2019 with OVN+OVS & CRI-ContainerD
 - Windows Server 2019 with Azure-CNI & CRI-ContainerD